ssurenr/notes/EBI/technical-exercise.md

     - ReadWriteMany
 ```

-#### Error 1: PV mounting issue
+#### Error 1: Persistent Volume mounting issue

 When deploying the helm chart, the deployment was stuck.
-Upon inspecting the deployment, it was found that pods could
-not mount the volumes provided by Longhorn.
+Upon inspecting the deployment, it was found that pods could not mount the volumes provided by Longhorn.

 ```shell
 $ kubectl -n wordpress describe deployment wordpress